taubyte/tb_website_blog_hugo/content/posts/taubyte/101/ping-pong.md

 ShowBreadCrumbs: true
 ---

-In this post, I'll show you how to create your first RestFul Serverless Function.
+In this post, I'll show you how to create your first RESTful Serverless Function.

 The first thing to do is to head to [console.taubyte.com](https://console.taubyte.com), log in and create a new project.
 If it's your first time, follow this quick intro [here]({{< ref "first-project" >}}).